teaching-js/assignment/README.md

 it's meant to be a black box.
 Final testing will be done with our own backend.
 Use the instructions provided in the backend/README.md to get it started.

-For the full docs on the API, start the backend server and navigate to the root.
-You'll see all the endpoints and expected responses.
+For the full docs on the API, start the backend server and navigate to the root (very likely to be `localhost:5000`).
+You'll see all the endpoints, descriptions and expected responses.

 ## Milestones
 Level 0 focuses on the basic user interface and interaction building of the site.